 For more information, please visit https://festivalfilmbahari.wordpress.com/

-The annual Bali International Film Festival (Balinale) announced a new exchange program for Indonesian filmmakers on Tuesday.
-A part of Balinale’s collaboration with the United States-based Middlebury New Filmmakers Festival (MNFF), the … Read More
+Wed, March 11, 2020 The Jakarta Post – The annual Bali International Film Festival (Balinale) announced a new exchange program for Indonesian filmmakers on Tuesday.
+A part of Balinale’s collaboration with the … Read More